AdobeDocs/journey-optimizer.it-IT/help/using/campaigns/create-campaign.md

    >[!NOTE]
    >
-   >Puoi anche duplicare una campagna live esistente per crearne una nuova.[Ulteriori informazioni](modify-stop-campaign.md#duplicate) <!-- check if only live campaigns-->
+   >Puoi anche duplicare una campagna live esistente per crearne una nuova.
+[Ulteriori informazioni](modify-stop-campaign.md#duplicate) <!-- check if only live campaigns-->

 <!--1.
 In the **[!UICONTROL Properties]** section, specify when you want to execute the campaign: